What is Brainstorming?

-Brainstorming can creatively and effectively generate a high volume of ideas on a given topic, in a non-judgmental way.
-Brainstorming:
+Brainstorming can creatively and effectively generate a high volume of ideas on a given topic, in a non-judgmental way, by:

-- Prevents a few team members from dominating the conversation
+- Preventing a few team members from dominating the conversation

-- Allows team members to build on each other's ideas while staying focused on a common goal
+- Allowing team members to build on each other's ideas while staying focused on a common goal

 In structured brainstorming, each team member offers ideas in turn.